Mabee Inked Archives: Tony’s Tattoo Truths & Tales

 Tattoo Tales: The Ink That Shouldn’t Exist Part 1

 Some clients bring in wild requests.
-Some bring regrets.
-And some?
-Some bring something that shouldn’t be possible.
+Others come with deep regrets.
+And, there are some who bring something that shouldn’t be possible.

-He walked in just before closing—a quiet man in his late 40s, a little pale, eyes sunken like he hadn’t slept in weeks.
-He slid a folded paper across the counter without a word.
+He walked in just before closing time.
+A quiet man in his late 40s, he appeared pale.
+His eyes were sunken, as if he hadn’t slept in weeks.
+With a subtle gesture, he slid a folded paper across the counter.

-I opened it.
+Without a word, I opened it.
 A design I had never seen before.
+Intricate, sharp lines twisted in ways that felt wrong.
+Something about it made my stomach twist uncomfortably.

-He hesitated.
-“It’s been in my family for generations.”
+He hesitated before saying, “It’s been in my family for generations.”

 I raised an eyebrow.
 “What does it mean?”

-I wiped it down, blinking hard.
-No way.
-No way I was seeing this.
-But there it was—the lines weren’t where I had put them.
+It wasn’t spreading or bleeding.
+It was shifting.
+I wiped it down, blinking in disbelief.
+No way was this real.
+Yet, there it was—the lines weren’t where I had placed them.

 “Excuse me?”
-I asked, my voice tighter than I liked.
+I asked, my voice uncharacteristically tight.

-“You should finish,” he said.
+“You should finish,” he urged.
 “Before it notices you.”

 I wiped away the excess ink.
-The tattoo was done.
+The tattoo was finally complete.
+And as I looked at it, I swear… it blinked.

 To be continued…

 Look for part two next week!
-Till then, stay tuned!
+Until then, stay tuned!

 Would you finish a tattoo if you saw the ink moving?
 What do you think is happening here?
 Drop your thoughts below!